SinaNavidii/PIML-for-Degradation-Diagnostics/README.md

 ### 3. Train the Model
 Once your data and hyperparameters are ready, you can train the model by running the test_PINN.

+## Co-Kriging
+This method utilizes a **joint covariance function** to simultaneously model the auto-covariances of each individual process and the **cross-covariance** between two related processes.
+The model is optimized jointly, which means that both the kernel parameters and the relationship between the two outputs are learned at the same time.

+### Key Steps:
+1. **Train a Joint Gaussian Process (GPCoregionalizedRegression):**
+   - This involves using both **auto-covariance kernels** for each individual process and a **cross-covariance kernel** to model the correlation between the two processes within a single GP model.

+2. **Simultaneous Optimization:**
+   - The model is optimized by adjusting the parameters of the auto-covariances and the cross-covariance term together.
+This ensures that both the individual variances and the relationship between the processes are learned simultaneously.

+3. **Final Prediction:**
+   - Once the model has been trained, it makes predictions using both processes, leveraging their joint structure to provide a more accurate and informed output.
+The final prediction is derived from the jointly learned processes.

+## Dalta learning with GP (Co-kriging with single correlation parameter)

+In this approach, the two GP models are trained separately, and the correlation between them is controlled by the **scalar parameter `rho`**.
+This parameter adjusts the derived output based on the primary GP predictions.

+### Steps:
+1. **Train Two Separate GPs:** One for the primary output and one for the derived output.
+2. **Optimization of `rho`:** `rho` is optimized to adjust the predictions of the derived output based on the primary GP's predictions.
+3. **Final Prediction:** The final prediction is a combination of the predictions from both models, adjusted by `rho`.

+#### Objective Function for Optimization:
+- `rho` is optimized by minimizing the negative log-likelihood of the second GP model, which uses the residuals between the primary GP's predictions and the true derived output.